tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX bug where tiredness effects from low stamina would reset prematurely.
     - Fixed vanilla "bug" where diving into or leaving water would give free stamina.
     - Fixed GMDX quickloading not always working correctly, and other save issues including incorrect save-game ordering in the save/load screens.
+    - Fixed Vanilla bug where lip syncing would only tween sometimes, resulting in stiff mouth movements.
+    - Fixed Vanilla bug where NPCs wouldn't blink.
+Technically they did (only during conversations), but it was too quick to notice.
+Now they blink properly, and don't need to be in a conversation.
     - Fixed Vanilla bug where the spy drone would be deployable inside a wall, which would make it fail to spawn but keep the augmentation running.
     - Fixed GMDX "Create Custom Theme" menu being able to corrupt standard themes.
 Now the player is forced into the Custom HUD/Menu themes upon loading the custom theme creator.
     - Fixed GMDX bug which would make an empty subtitles box appear when interacting with things during first-person conversations, if subtitles were disabled.